alejandro-du/mariadb-rag-demo-java/README.md

 ./UpdateVectors.java
 ```

 Be patient.
-This might take a lot of time depending on your hardware and the size of the slice that you took.
+This might take some time depending on your hardware.

 ## Run the demo